 Once LinkedIn has search through your email contacts, it will come up with a list of them who are already using the website.
-Click the check box beside a person's name to select them (or click it again if it's marked to deselect them).
-You can also click the check box beside "Select All" to select or deselect everyone in the list – though they will all be selected by default.
-When you’re done, click Add [X] Connections to send connection invites to the people whom you selected.
+Click the check box beside a person’s name to select them (or click it again if it’s marked to deselect them).
+You can also click the check box beside “Select All” to select or deselect everyone in the list – though they will all be selected by default.
+When you’re done, click Add Connections [X] to send connection invites to the people whom you selected.

 You can also add more connections if someone else finds you and wants to connect with you.
 You will receive an email or notification that someone wants to connect with you.
 All you need to do is click Accept.

-You can also find new people to add as connections by searching for them.
+Another way to find new people to add as connections is by searching for them.
 If you want to learn about how to do this in detail, check out our tutorial on how to search LinkedIn.

-Assuming that you're still logged into LinkedIn, click Connections in the menu across the top.
+Assuming that you’re still logged into LinkedIn, click My Network in the menu across the top.

 That’s a brief introduction to connections on LinkedIn: what they are, how to get them, and how to remove them if you no longer want them.
 Be sure to check out the next tutorial in our LinkedIn course where you can learn how to add skills and endorsements to your profile, because after you’ve added connections, you’re going to want them all to be able to see what you can do!